zhangyoung93/MyRepo/README.md

-# JavaTestDemo
+# MyRepo
-This is a project for me to learn more about Java which includes programming practices.
+This is a repo for me to learn more about programming.